Afsahkhan/Afsahkhan/README.md

 * ⚡ Built real-time features using Firebase (Auth, Firestore, Storage)
 * 📦 Designed reusable and modular codebases
 * 🤝 Collaborated in cross-functional teams
+* 📈 Apps scaled to thousands of users with optimized performance

 ---